NixOS/nix/src/libstore/s3-binary-cache-store.md

 For AWS S3, the binary cache URL for a bucket named `example-nix-cache` will be exactly <s3://example-nix-cache>.
 For S3 compatible binary caches, consult that cache's documentation.

-### Anonymous Reads to your S3-compatible binary cache
+### Anonymous reads to your S3-compatible binary cache

 > If your binary cache is publicly accessible and does not require authentication,
 > it is simplest to use the [HTTP Binary Cache Store] rather than S3 Binary Cache Store with